Achieve Cloud Elasticity with Iron

 There are several factors in how AWS Fargate pricing works:

 - Amount of CPU resources – Users may pay more for larger systems that have higher CPU running over a given amount of time.
-In order to calculate the amount you will be paying for CPU depends on the amount of time, the percentage of vCPU being used, and the amount of GB’s being used.
-For instance, is you have used 5 hours worth of service and are using 0.5GB, your vCPU will be calculated as follows: 5×0.25vCPUx0.5GB=$0.071 USD.
+In order to calculate the amount you will be paying for CPU depends on the amount of time, the percentage of vCPU being used, and the amount of GB's being used.
+For instance, if you have used 5 hours worth of service and are using 0.5GB, your vCPU will be calculated as follows: 5x0.25vCPUx0.5GB=$0.071 USD.

 - Amount of memory resources – Users may also pay more for an AWS Fargate project with larger instances using more RAM.
 Using the same example above, you would be paying $0.013 for RAM.

 - Time running – Importantly, AWS Fargate charges for the hours when the container workloads are running, not the hours when the virtual machine itself is running.
 That means that users get savings if their containers don't run as long.
 (Actually, AWS Fargate bills “per second,” but many users choose to rely on a per-hour cost basis for convenience.).

 This per-hour pricing can make project estimates difficult.
 Developers might have to think about considerations like:

 - Whether the serverless container project is just being used for quick cleanups or batch handling or running in the background 24/7

 - What kind of buy-in they have for long-term operation from different departments that are involved (and how well the top brass understands the pricing model)

 - What kinds of resources their containers require in terms of CPU and RAM

 Speak to us to learn how IronWorker and IronMQ are essential products for your application to become cloud elastic.